tomochan0770/tomochan0770/README.md

 ## About me :

-* 🏫 I was a student at Ritsumeikan University.
+* 🏫 I'm graduate of Ritsumeikan University.
 * 🌱 I was a member of 42tokyo.

 ## My Github status: